-The existing units were formerly motel rooms and managers units that have subsequently been converted to permanent residential use.
+The existing units were formerly motel rooms that have subsequently been converted to permanent residential use.
 These units are served by existing utilities and community services.
 There would be no change in the level of utilities or community services required as a result of the zoning plan amendment.
 Utilities are indicated on project plans and will be verified during site inspections.

-3. One or more of the following findings can be made:
+- 3. One or more of the following findings can be made: - a.

-- a.
 The character of development in the area where the land is located has changed or is changing to such a degree that the public interest will be better served by a different zone district; - b.
 The proposed rezoning is necessary to provide for a community-related use which was not anticipated when the zoning plan was adopted; - c.
 The present zoning is the result of an error; - d.
 The present zoning is inconsistent with designation on the General Plan; - e.
 The proposed rezoning is in the best interests of the public health, safety or welfare; - f.
 A rezoning from nonresidential to residential use is appropriate in that the site has low commercial potential as reflected by existing vacancies, or outdated low value improvements, or low employment density, or low market demand for commercial use of the site; or - g.
 A rezoning from nonresidential to residential use is appropriate in that the site will be rezoned to accommodate a mixed use development that will accommodate both commercial and residential uses, and/or the site will accommodate housing type(s) that are needed to house the local workforce in support of the local economy.

 The proposed zoning plan amendment meets findings (b) and (e).
-The property was developed as visitor accommodation and has since been converted to residential use over time because it became obsolete as a visitor accommodation facility.
+The property was developed as a motel and has since been converted to residential use over time because it became obsolete as a visitor accommodation facility.
 Today, Santa Cruz County is experiencing a housing crisis, and this property serves an important role in addressing that crisis by converting former motel rooms to housing units that are affordable by design based on their small unit size.
-This was a use that was not anticipated on this property when it was originally built, and the existing zoning does not accommodate the density of the converted residential units.
-However, preserving housing on this property is now in the best interests of the public health, safety and welfare.
+The units were originally built as motel rooms, which are not subject to density limits, and a conversion of those rooms to residential units was not anticipated when the motel was constructed; however, preserving housing on this property is now in the best interests of the public health, safety and welfare.